TimAuba/Sri-Lakshmi-Web-Portal/README.md

 12. Email Invoice to customer.
 13. Email pick list and SMS of the order number to store manager
 14. Notify customer by SMS when order is ready to pick.
-15. Provide store virtual assistant feature is nice to have.
+15. Provide store virtual assistant feature